pinglin/pinglin/README.md

 ## Hello, I am Pinglin 秉霖 👋

-An entrepreneur, a computer vision researcher, a software generalist and a father, who likes to make things organically scale up.

-I am currently the co-founder and CEO at <a href="https://instill.tech" target="_blank">Instill AI</a>, a startup on a mission to make computer vision highly accessible to everyone.
+I am a co-founder and CEO at <a href="https://instill.tech" target="_blank">Instill AI</a>, a startup on a mission to make computer vision highly accessible to everyone.

 I think with a normal distribution in mind all the time.
 While the physical world is made up of the majority (>70%), I expect there are always rare outliers, incidents and odds (<4% or even <0.1%).

-I also enjoy learning anything that can boost my efficiency.
-If our lifetime has a limit, I will maximise my speed to stretch the distance that I can reach.
+I enjoy learning new things which can improve my life efficiency.
+While our lifetime is limited, maximising the speed is the only way to stretch into the farthest distance.

 I like to learn from interesting people and projects.
-Feel free to reach out to me if anything.
+Feel free to reach out to me!

 ### Polyglot
 [<img src="https://img.shields.io/badge/Shell-282C34?logo=gnubash" alt="Bash logo" title="Bash" height="25" />](https://www.gnu.org/software/bash)